DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 The openness that characterized the early days of the Volkskrant building was not just an openness towards all kinds of people.
 It was also a literal lack of closed doors, resulting in theft.
-Some offices had all their computers stolen, and the Canvas coffee vending machine on the ground floor was broken into a few times.
+Some offices had all their computers stolen, and the coffee vending machine on the ground floor was broken into a few times.
 Hella Masuger, one of the first tenants and head of a foundation, had her office broken into as well.
 ‘I don’t think it is a secure environment here’, she says in a